When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 When engaging in physical activity, the body is better able to “soak” up the glucose from the blood.
 Exercise can also lower blood pressure, cholesterol, and reduce the inflammation associated with diabetes.

-The benefits of exercise go far beyond helping with long-term weight loss and is considered a form of medicine in itself.
+The benefits of exercise go far beyond helping with long-term weight loss and are considered a form of medicine in itself.

 The guidelines state that at least 150 minutes of physical activity is recommended per day, but any amount of exercise is beneficial.